Intelafy-LLC/statemanager/design.md

     *   `< 0`: Represents an error code.
     *   Other positive values are defined by the client application.
 *   **State Aggregation:** The process of combining states from multiple tasks to determine a single job-level state.
 The rule is that the lowest numerical `Status` value is the one that prevails.

+### 2.1 Task Isolation & Global Writes

+*   Managers enforce task isolation: `SetState` rejects writes where `state.TaskID` differs from the manager's `taskIndex`.
+*   Global job metadata lives in a single job document.
+Only task `0` performs global job writes; calls from other tasks are accepted but treated as no-ops for global updates.
+*   Cross-task writes are not allowed.
+Tasks communicate only by emitting their own task-tag states for others to consume.

 ## 3. API Definition